JohnColomo/colomoj/README.md

 <br>      CCNA     <br/>

-**Obsessed with hacking**—tearing apart systems, finding vulnerabilities, and pushing the limits of cybersecurity.
+**Obsessed (in a healthy way) with hacking**—tearing apart systems, finding vulnerabilities, and pushing the limits of cybersecurity.
 Every exploit, every cracked hash, every bypass fuels the fire.
 This isn’t just tech—it’s the thrill of the hunt.